hartwigmedical/hmftools/amber/README.md

 # AMBER
-AMBER is designed primarily to generate a tumor BAF file for use in PURPLE.
+AMBER is designed to generate a tumor BAF file for use in PURPLE from a provided VCF of likely heterozygous SNP sites.

-AMBER locates heterozygous sites within the reference sample bam then calculates the allelic frequency of corresponding sites in the tumor bam.
+When using paired reference/tumor bams, AMBER confirms which of these sites is heterozygous in the reference sample bam then calculates the allelic frequency of corresponding sites in the tumor bam.

+In tumor only mode, all provided sites are examined in the tumor, but additional filtering is applied.

 The Bioconductor copy number package is then used to generate pcf segments from the BAF file.

-Additionally, AMBER is able to:
+When using paired reference/tumor data, AMBER is also able to:
   - detect evidence of contamination in the tumor from homozygous sites in the reference; and
   - facilitate sample matching by recording SNPs in the germline

 ## Installation

 To install, download the latest compiled jar file from the [download links](#version-history-and-download-links).

-AMBER requires a set of likely heterozygous sites (to determine BAF) and an optional set of SNP sites (to facilitate sample matching).
-Both are available to download from [HMFTools-Resources > Amber](https://resources.hartwigmedicalfoundation.nl/).
+A set of likely heterozygous sites must be provided.
+HG19 and HG38 versions are available to download from [HMFTools-Resources > Amber](https://resources.hartwigmedicalfoundation.nl/).

 AMBER depends on the Bioconductor [copynumber](http://bioconductor.org/packages/release/bioc/html/copynumber.html) package for segmentation.
 After installing [R](https://www.r-project.org/) or [RStudio](https://rstudio.com/), the copy number package can be added with the following R commands: